MRSB News

 (816) 753-5400

-Plaintiff sued Lou Wade's client, a Buffalo, NY-based Defendant, on August 14, 2015 in Wyandotte County, Kansas.
+Plaintiff sued our client, a Buffalo, NY-based Defendant, on August 14, 2015 in Wyandotte County, Kansas.
 Plaintiff’s counsel located in Kansas City, KS frequently files similar claims.
-By November 6, 2015, Lou Wade and Ania Moncrief obtained dismissal and judgment for their client.
+By November 6, 2015, Ania Moncrief obtained dismissal and judgment for their client.
 The Fair Debt Collection Practices Act (“FDCPA”) imposes strict liability upon debt collectors.
 Section 1692f(8) bars any symbol or language on the outside of an envelope to a debtor, other than the debt collector’s address or business name, and the name may only appear if it doesn’t indicate debt collection.

 Collectors commonly assign a “file number” to accounts.
 Collectors commonly mail letter to debtors.
 Often, those letters travel in a “window” or “glassine” envelope.
 Sometimes, that file number shows through the “glassine window.”
 In Douglass v.
 Convergent Outsourcing, 765 F.3d 299 (3d Cir.
 2014), the Third Circuit found appearance of a file number violated the prohibition under 1692f(8), and imposed strict liability on the collector.
 No other circuit decision addresses this issue.

-Collectively, with the attorney that client hired Mr. Wade to defend, the case was strategically removed to federal court where judges often dismiss specious cases under FDCPA.
-Along with forwarding counsel, Mr. Wade and Ms. Moncrief filed a 12(b)(6) motion to dismiss, asserting two arguments.
+Collectively, with the attorney that client hired us to defend, the case was strategically removed to federal court where judges often dismiss specious cases under FDCPA.
+Along with forwarding counsel, Ms. Moncrief filed a 12(b)(6) motion to dismiss, asserting two arguments.
 First, the statute created an absurdity – read strictly it would prevent a stamp.
 Second, the file number constitutes “benign” language, which disclosed nothing about debt collection.
 The Judge declined to follow Douglass, holding the benign language exception required dismissal.
-The court entered judgment for Mr. Wade's client.
+The court entered judgment for our client.
 Swift justice!

 Adam Gasper represented a female client in a lawsuit brought under Title VII of the Civil Rights Act of 1964 which prohibits workplace discrimination.
 The client had two claims against her employer.
 She first claimed she was qualified for but did not receive a position because she is a woman.
 No woman had ever held the position.
 The client also claimed she did not receive an interview for a promotion into a management position in retaliation for complaining of differential treatment at the hands of her female supervisors.
 Client claimed that female supervisors treated her differently than both her male predecessor and other female employees.